yogeshjoga/java-learning-code/README.md

 		 |     |  1 |  0 |  0 | 0 | 0 | 0 | 1 | =======> 65 Integer Value Is Vonverted Into Binary Code (A);
 		 |_____|____|____|____|___|___|___|___|

+		97 is converted into a Binary Code:

+				64 + 32 + 1 = 97;
+				Which how many numbers is adding till the end of we reach the 97 result: we taken 64, in 64 place we will put 1 we taken 32, in 32 place we will put 1 we are not teken 16 so put 0 we are not teken 8 so put 0 we are not teken 4 so put 0 we are not teken 2 so put 0 we taken 1, in 1 place we will put 1

+				 see the 97 Binary Code above the table

 ```